storageos/storageos.github.io/_docs/manage/volumes.md

 Available labels:

-* storageos.driver=filesystem - will default to `filesystem` driver.
+* `storageos.driver=filesystem` - will default to `filesystem` driver.
-* storageos.feature.replicas=2 - number of desired replicas.
+* `storageos.feature.replicas=2` - number of desired replicas.
 Currently it's advised to set replica count to 1.
+Maximum number of replicas is 5.
-* storageos.feature.compression=true - network compression, depending on data type might greatly increase throughput.
+* `storageos.feature.compression=true` - network compression, depending on data type might greatly increase throughput.
-* storageos.feature.throttle=true - optional label to reduce volume's performance.
+* `storageos.feature.throttle=true` - optional label to reduce volume's performance.
-* storageos.feature.cache=true - enable caching for volume.
+* `storageos.feature.cache=true` - enable caching for volume.

 Note: it is advised to avoid using label keys that starts with `storageos.` to avoid clashing with system labels.